Iss Pyaar Ko Kya Naam Doon?: Plot

+On the day of Arnav and Khushi's wedding, Subhadra Devi tries to sabotage it by revealing a painful secret from the past - Khushi's adoptive mother, Garima, had an affair with Arnav's father, unaware that he was married, which led to the suicide of Arnav's mother and then his father on the day of Anjali's wedding.
+Arnav, devastated, remembers his mother's words about not hurting the ones you love for mistakes they didn't commit and ultimately chooses love over hate.
+He marries Khushi, telling everyone that he does not blame Garima and wants to move on from his past.

 On their wedding night, Arnav and Khushi discover hidden cameras in their room, planted by Shyam.
-They uncover more of his misdeeds, including his role in Anjali's miscarriage and expose him completely.
-Anjali finally seeing the truth, throws Shyam out for good.
+They uncover more of his misdeeds, including his role in Anjali's miscarriage, and expose him completely.
+Anjali, finally seeing the truth, throws Shyam out for good.

-Just as peace returns, Arnav's college friend Sheetal arrives with a boy, named Aarav, pretending he is Arnav's son to scam the family.
-Arnav and Khushi expose her plot and later adopt Aarav, giving him a loving home.
+Just as peace returns, Arnav's ex-girlfriend from college, Sheetal, arrives with a boy named Aarav, pretending he is Arnav's son to scam the family.
+Though she is initially successful in deceiving Khushi, Arnav eventually exposes her plot, and later he and Khushi decide to adopt Aarav.
 To establish her identity beyond being Arnav's wife, Khushi enters a beauty pageant, which she wins with support from Arnav and the family.
-The couple, after enduring so many storms, finally find their happily ever after - together, stronger than ever.